Starrcade '83: A Flare for the Gold: Aftermath

-Several others (Roddy Piper, Greg Valentine, and Bob Orton, Jr.) went to the World Wrestling Federation as part of its 1984 national expansion (and all as heels, forgetting their previous feud), and the Briscoes went there as well after selling their shares of Georgia Championship Wrestling to Vince McMahon, resulting in Black Saturday.
+Several others (Roddy Piper, Greg Valentine, and Bob Orton, Jr.) went to the World Wrestling Federation as part of its 1984 national expansion (all as heels, forgetting their previous feud), and the Briscos went there as well after selling their shares of Georgia Championship Wrestling to Vince McMahon, resulting in Black Saturday.

-Angelo Mosca remained in JCP, while his son, Angelo Mosca, Jr., was given a push, with three reigns as Mid-Atlantic Champion before father and son left JCP after control of Maple Leaf Wrestling went to the WWF and became a broadcaster on the WWF program Maple Leaf Wrestling.
+Angelo Mosca remained in JCP, while his son, Angelo Mosca, Jr., was given a push, with three reigns as Mid-Atlantic Champion before father and son left JCP after control of Maple Leaf Wrestling went to the WWF and became a commentator on the WWF's weekly Maple Leaf Wrestling program.

 Jimmy Valiant returned to JCP after his 90-day "Loser Leaves Town" period lapsed and the NWA Television Title was vacated, Mark Youngblood won a tournament final for the vacant title before losing it to JCP newcomer Tully Blanchard, while Valiant ended his feud with Gary Hart and began his years-long feud with Paul Jones, losing his trademark beard to the Assassins, but Valiant would get revenge by unmasking Assassin #2 (revealed to be Hercules Hernandez) and Hernandez left JCP for Mid-South Wrestling.
 Hart stayed around for a short time, replacing the Great Kabuki (who went to Japan) with Ivan Koloff and "Big Cat" Ernie Ladd, then went back to World Class Championship Wrestling, while Kevin Sullivan and Mark Lewin returned to Championship Wrestling from Florida to reform his "Prince of Darkness" group which included his then-wife Nancy, as "Fallen Angel" as well as Luna Vachon and Mike Davis.